Humoiz/azureml-terraform-template/README.md

 This template deploys complete Azure Machine Learning enviornment via Terraform with very minimal inputs.
 It supports two kinds of following Azure Machine Learning deployments.

-- Azure ML with private endpoints and VNet binding (fully secured)
+- Azure ML with private endpoints and VNet binding
 - Azure ML without private endpoints and VNet binding.

 With a single switch of terraform parameter you can choose which kind of AML architecture you want to deploy.
 The details of these deployments are discussed in the next sections.